callebedrums/node-server/README.md

 node-server
 ===

-Project to test any diferent tools to implement a node server, including TDD, code coverage, and other things
+Project to test different tools to implement a node server, including TDD, code coverage, and other things.

 ### Installing